bajamircea/bajamircea.github.io/_posts/2021-04-04-im-postulates.markdown

 \tag{2'} {A, \lnot A \lor B \over B}
 $$

-You could have a formal system without inference rules (rule 2 in this case).
+You could have a formal system without rules of inference (rule 2 in this case).
 However deduced formulas will only get longer.

 Instead of rule $$1b$$: